intellivoid/Netlenium-Framework/README.md

 libraries to support Web Automation tasks on both full Web Browsers and Core-Library based Browsers.

+## NOTICE

+This repo is no longer used!
+The code in this repo is not finished and it is outdated, please refer to `Netlenium` instead!!!

 ## Difference between Full & Core-Library Web Browsers